 Director of Political Strategy

-Colleen Loper is joining Way to Win to co-lead the political team with Kellie Dupree.
-Colleen hails from Texas Future Project where, as Deputy Director, she strategized how best to leverage investments in the Texas infrastructure with national contributions, built out power for independent political organizations, and, with them, created long-term data-based plans to win governing and electoral power at the state and local level in Texas.
-Colleen is a sharp political strategist, having worked in field, communications, and political departments.
-She’s managed campaigns across the nation and has recruited and trained pro-choice Democratic women to run for office.
+Colleen Loper is Director of Political Strategy at Way to Win.
+She is a queer feminist who has been working to empower women, young folks, and communities who haven't been lifted up in Texas, Nevada, and Florida as well as across the nation through her consulting work.
+She has been the Deputy Director of the Texas Future Project where she advised how to best leverage investments in Texas infrastructure to build power for independent political organizations while also strategizing how to win near-term elections for long-term people power.
+And, she has worked in many fields of campaign work from field to communications to political, having managed campaigns as well as recruited and trained pro-choice Democratic women to run for office.
 She knows that the strategy of winning close races lives in the creative space where data meets culture.
 She is a 4th generation Texan from a union home, graduate of the University of Texas at Austin, Women Donors Network Reflective Democracy Grantee, and an alumna of the Obama campaign and Annie's List.
-A fan of live traditional Irish music, Colleen studied Irish dancing for 10 years.
-More recently, she's become an avid fan of swimming with turtles (aka scuba diving) and is always looking for suggestions of where to dive next.
+Recently, she's become an avid fan of swimming with turtles (aka scuba diving) and is always looking for suggestions of where to dive next.

 Director of Membership